Pat-Lafon/underapproximation_type/README.md

 # python3 scripts/get_table1.py
 ```

-when add the `verbose` flag, the script will print commands of each benchmark.
+When adding the `verbose` flag, the script will print commands of each benchmark.

 ```
 # python3 scripts/get_table1.py verbose